sweazysm/Final_Project/README.md

 ### Model Changes

 Originally we had decided to use Linear Regression Models along with the BalancedRandomForestClassifier.
 Linear Regression Models are focused on finding the relation between a predictor variable(s) and an outcome variable(s).
-While our visualizations show that as population increases so does co2 emissions, we were specifially looking to see if our Machine Learning Model(s) could predict the trends rather than the outcomes.
+While our visualizations show that as population increases so does co2 emissions, we were specifically looking to see if our Machine Learning Model(s) could predict the trends rather than the outcomes.
 While our additional graphs deal with variables such as population and country, the Machine Learning is specifically looking at predicting the accuracy of predicting the reported trend(s).
 As a result, Linear Regression Model was not used.
+This also limited us from using models such as SMOTEEN and Clusteroids as those use Linear Regression models.
+Other ML algorithms were tested with models other than Linear Regression, but to no avail.

+As well, we implemented two deep learning models. -Amilcar types here-

 ### Training

 The models were trained on the data in regards to event type counts and carbon emission data.
-Our training and test split was on the "Count" of Event Types that occured as a result of co2 emissions.
+Our training and test split was on the "Count" of Event Types that occurred as a result of co2 emissions.
 We want to see if the Machine Learning models can accurately predict the relation and the trends of what our data has shown.
 If co2 emissions led to 200 Severe Weather Events in 2015, for example, can the Machine Learning model that has been trained on data from 1950 to 2000 accurately predict the actual trend(s).

 ## *Dashboard*